 Making The Pizza Dough

-- In a microwave safe bowl, microwave mozzarella and cream cheese for 2 ½ minutes on power level 5, or until gently melted.
-Stir together to melt everything without overheating the mixture.
+- In a large microwave safe bowl, microwave mozzarella and cream cheese for 2 ½ minutes on power level 5, or until gently melted.
+Stir together with a spatula so that everything melts without overheating the mixture.

-- In a separate small mixing bowl blend together 2 eggs and gelatin until foamy and gelatin is blended in.
+- In a separate small mixing bowl with high edges, blend together 2 eggs and gelatin until foamy and gelatin is blended in.
 Start on low speed and then increase blender speed to help combine the egg and gelatin.
 This will take about a minute.

 - Mix the egg-gelatin mixture into the cheese mixture with your blender on low speed.
-The batter may climb up your blender just like real bread would do, just clean off your paddles and continue mixing.
+The batter may climb up your blender just like real bread would do.
+Work slowly and patiently, stopping to clean off your paddles and then mixing again until combined.

 - Place the mixture in the fridge for 15-30 minutes.
 This will make the dough easier to roll out.